 Here is a video clip:

 The next morning was the turn of a sizable number of Spot-billed pelicans to appear and in between there was a wide variety of waders and of course the Painted Storks.

 The shallow water along the road are also used by local people to for small-scale fishing.
 The water is not deep enough to use boats.

 Nelapattu is officially designated Bird Sanctuary by the Andhra Pradesh Forest Department and it is close to the sea and therefore we cannot ignore it.
 There are not many people in Sullurupeta in the know of this place.
-We decide to drive on and try to be there.
+We decide to drive on and try to spend some time there.
 The nearest place to the sanctuary is Polireddy Palem.
 We are at the gate early afternoon and it is closed.
 We wait and look inside to see some signs of life- wild as well as human.
-There are none.
+There is none.
 After half an hour some women workers appear at the fence.

-I must record here something that I experience.
+I must record here something that I experienced.
 Many people presume that since Andhra Pradesh was a part of the erstwhile Hyderabad principality, people would be knowing some form of Hindi/Urdu.
 It is not true.
 That presumption may be true of region around the city of Hyderabad.
 The typical lingo of Hyderabad never percolated down to the whole state.
-Certainly, not to the coastal Andhra Pradesh.
+Certainly not to the coastal Andhra Pradesh.

-The ladies try to explain to us about a death and that being reason for the closure of the sanctuary.
+The ladies try to explain to us about a death of a staff and that being reason for the closure of the sanctuary.
 We return to the hotel.
-The hotel manager made his inquiries and informed us the next day that one of the staff members of the sanctuary had died in a road accident that day and the sanctuary had to be closed and will remain closed the next day as well.
+The hotel manager makes his inquiries and informs us the next day that one of the staff members of the sanctuary had died in a road accident that day and the sanctuary had to be closed and will remain closed the next day as well.
 We have no option but to skip it and proceed with our travels.